 I wanted to answer her straight away but her email arrived late at night so I had a chance to sleep on it.
-I’m glad I did because I believe my spirit guides helped me gain much clarity in dreamtime.
+I’m glad I did because I believe my spirit guides helped me gain much clarity in Dreamtime.
 When I replied, it was more or less a channelled response that I have marvelled at for a couple of days now… because I essentially ended up teaching this person what I wanted to know for myself (and isn’t this so often the case!).

 “These mystical encounters… do they have to make sense theologically?
 You love Jesus… so love him!
 What has theology ever done for the world?
 Precious little.
-It took the simple love-centred teachings that Jesus brought us and turned everything into shit… putting a divide between us and God where God never intended one… and further down the road it did away with the Divine Feminine to suit the political agenda of the day.
+It took the simple love-centred teachings that Jesus brought us and turned everything into shit… putting a divide between us and God where God never intended one… and further down the road, it did away with the Divine Feminine to suit the political agenda of the day.
 Mother God/Shekinah is very much part of what Jesus taught us… the White Dove of the Holy Spirit is HER sign… My very best tip for you is to become super excited about your daily meditation practice because that is where you will find and be able to verify these answers for yourself. (…)

 Love and live from the heart – that is how you embody HER.
 When you feel you have to have a theology to back it up, you are reverting to the divisive paradigm of patriarchy where only a few scholarly types supposedly hold the truth and (much like the Pharisees) do all they can to make it difficult for the rest of us to lead our lives in peace and harmony.
 They would much rather have us worry about doing things wrong so that they can control us.”

 BAM!
-And from writing that reply to my friend in need, every last doubt and insecurity about my own spiritual path was gone with the wind of the Holy Spirit.
+And from writing that reply to my friend in need, every last doubt and insecurity about my own spiritual path was gone with the wind of the Spirit.

 So What Is ChristoPaganism?

-I think I’m ready to define ChristoPaganism now:
+I think I’m ready to define ChristoPaganism now.

-ChristoPaganism is the experiential merging of a devotion to the person Jesus Christ and his teachings with experiences of a spiritual nature that emanate from Mother Nature.
+ChristoPaganism is the experiential merging of devotion to the person Jesus Christ and his teachings with experiences of a spiritual nature that emanate from Mother Nature.

-ChristoPaganism could very well be the next step on the evolutionary ladder of Christianity and also a return to how things were right from the start when all it took was one encounter with the God-Man Jesus Christ for people to experience grace so completely that their lives changed forever (theological input not needed).
+ChristoPaganism could very well be the next step on the evolutionary ladder of Christianity.
+Or perhaps a return to how things were right from the start when all it took was one encounter with the God-Man Jesus Christ for people to experience grace so completely that their lives changed forever (theological input not needed).

 Who Jesus Is to Me

 Forgive your enemies.
 Do not judge.
 Love one another.
 Love God with all your heart.
-Deep down I already knew this from the out-of-body experience I had at age six but years of conditioning had almost made me forget.
+Deep down I already knew this from the out-of-body experience I had at age five-six but years of conditioning had almost made me forget.
 Hearing Jesus speak (OK, so that time it was Robert Powell but you catch my drift) brought me back to what I knew to be true.

 Much happened since.
-Many years of study, including in-depth Bible study and at one point I even contemplated becoming a minister or missionary… but in the end, within the strictures of dogma, I always felt as if I was suffocating a little… and the still small voice within kept whispering ‘Why are you trying to shrink God?’ and ‘Why are you using theology to draw a line between ‘us’ and ‘them’?
+Many years of study, including in-depth Bible study and at one point I even contemplated becoming a minister or missionary.
+But, in the end, within the strictures of dogma, I always felt as if I was suffocating a little… and the still small voice within kept whispering ‘Why are you trying to shrink God?’ and ‘Why are you using theology to draw a line between ‘us’ and ‘them’?